 - Property damages

-Special Protections For Railroad Workers
+Special Protections For Railroad Workers in Chicago & U.S.

 The Federal Employees Liability Act (FELA) provides special protections for railroad workers injured on the job.
 FELA claims can be made in addition to other avenues of recovery that could be available to the victim.
 However, these types of claims are complicated and you need an attorney who understands how to bring them.